-1. COMMUNITY STRATEGY AND PORTFOLIO HOLDER PLANS (RELEVANCE TO):

-- 1.1 An Efficient and Effective Council the review of the Code forms a part of the Council's wider Governance Review to ensure that's its arrangements are up-to-date and fit for purpose. - 2.
-RESOURCE IMPLICATIONS: - 2.1 None directly unless significant changes are made to the procedures which would affect allocation of staff time from other projects and require additional Member training.
+- 1 COMMUNITY STRATEGY AND PORTFOLIO HOLDER PLANS (RELEVANCE TO): - 1.2 An Efficient and Effective Council the review of the Code formed a part of the Council's wider Governance Review in 2014 to ensure that its arrangements are up-to-date and fit for purpose. - 2 RESOURCE IMPLICATIONS: - 2.2 None directly. - 3 RISK MANAGEMENT ISSUES - 3.1 The procedures provide external input though advice from an independent person and in parish cases, a parish representative.

-3. RISK MANAGEMENT ISSUES

-3.1 The procedures provide external input though advice from an independent person and in parish cases, a parish representative.
 The use of Standards Sub-Committees retains Member involvement in any serious cases and also provides a complainant with an opportunity to have a review of any delegated decision made by the Monitoring Officer.